 Schmitt himself admits that the theological grounding of politics is based on an anthropological confession of faith (CP 58).
 And one is tempted to say that Schmitt’s theory turns out to be philosophically irrelevant if this is really the last word.
 Schmitt would likely have replied that the liberal assumption that man is perfectible, that humanity can overcome political enmity, and that to do so is desirable, is also an article of faith.
 The theological partisan of the political, in Schmitt’s view, is as justified in practicing his creed as the liberal cosmopolitan and to engage in a deliberate cultivation of political enmity (CPD 65–76).
 As long as the political theologian can make sure that the friend-enemy distinction survives, liberals will be forced to enter the arena of the political and to go to war against the partisans of the political.
 And this fight, Schmitt hopes, is going to secure the continuing existence of political enmity and prevent the victory of liberal de-politicization (CP 36–7).

 In The Crisis of Parliamentary Democracy, Schmitt understands democracy as the self-rule of the people.
 In a democratic polity, the decisions taken by the rulers express the will of the people (CPD 25–6).
 However, the principle of democracy, taken in the abstract, is open to different and competing interpretations.
 In political practice, the identity of the ruling will with the will of the people is never a simple given.
 Rather, it is always the result of an act of identification.
 When political decisions are taken through majority vote, the will of the majority is identified with the will of the people, and every citizen is expected to obey regardless of whether he voted with the majority (CPD 26–30).
 But what, Schmitt asks, is the basis of this identification?
 If a majority can overrule a minority, and identify its will with the will of the people, why should it not be possible for the will of a minority to express the will of the people?
 What if a group of democratic revolutionaries want to establish a democracy in a society where most people are opposed to the principle of democracy?
 Would they not be justified, from a democratic point of view, to abandon majority rule, to identify their own will with the true will of the people, and to subject their compatriots to a re-educative dictatorship?
 Schmitt suggests that such a dictatorship would still have to be considered democratic, since it still appeals to the idea that political rule ought to be based on the will of the people (CPD 28–30).
-Once one accepts this claim, the conclusion that Schmitt aims to establish in The Crisis of Parliamentary Democracy will follow: The electoral institutions that we usually take to be paradigmatically democratic are not, in truth, any more intimately connected with the principle of democracy than a dictatorship in the name of the people (CPD 32).
+Once one accepts this claim, the conclusion that Schmitt aims to establish in The Crisis of Parliamentary Democracy will follow: The electoral institutions that we usually take to be paradigmatically democratic are not, in truth, any more intimately connected with the principle of democracy than a dictatorship in the name of the people.
+The latter was to be legitimated by plebiscites, initiated by a charismatic leader, in which the people, Schmitt argued, should be allowed to give or withhold approval, but never to initiate the question (CPD 32; VV).
 But this conclusion must surely be an overstatement.
 Even democratic dictatorship, however crucial to the establishment of democracy, is exceptional and limited in time.
 Hence, there must be a characteristically democratic condition of legal normality, and a theory of democracy should tell us what it is.
-Schmitt's apparent attempt to dissociate the idea of democracy from any particular method of will-formation fails to explain why the democratic tradition has considered institutional provisions like the election of officials or the extension of the franchise to be characteristically democratic.
+Schmitt’s apparent attempt to dissociate the idea of democracy from any particular method of will-formation fails to explain why the democratic tradition has considered institutional provisions like the election of officials or the extension of the franchise to be characteristically democratic.

 Schmitt acknowledges this problem in his Constitutional Theory.
 The idea that legitimate political rule must make appeal to the will of the people, Schmitt now claims, is grounded in the value of political equality (CT 255–67).
 Political equality commits us to the denial of natural differences in status among citizens.
 Per se, no citizen has more of a right than any other citizen else to hold political power.
 Every citizen, therefore, should participate on equal terms, as far as practically feasible, in the exercise of political rule.
 What is more, where it is necessary to appoint public officials with special powers not shared by all citizens, these officials must be appointed through periodical elections.
 The value of political equality, then, explains why certain forms of will formation are considered to be more intimately associated with the idea of democracy than others (CT 280–5).
 However, Schmitt’s concession to the value of equality comes with a twist.
 The political equality that constitutes a political community, Schmitt argues, cannot be based on the non-exclusive equality of all human beings as moral persons.
 Every political community is based on a constitutive distinction between insiders and outsiders or friends and enemies.
 A democratic political community, as much as any other, must therefore rest on some marker of identity and difference that can ground an exclusive form of political equality which will only apply to insiders (CT 257–64).
 Schmitt goes on to define democracy as a political system characterized by the identity of ruler and ruled.
 Ruler and ruled are identical if and only if the rulers and all the ruled share the substantive identity that the community as a whole, in deciding who its enemies are, has chosen to turn into the basis of its political identity (CT 264–7; See also CPD 8–17).